This website uses cookies

 • Enter a description for the API key in the Description field.

 • Select the user from the User dropdown list to associate with the API key.
-You may need to create a new user if you don’t see the user you want to use.
+If you don’t see the user you want to use, you may need to create a new one.

 • Choose the permissions you want to grant the API key from the Permissions dropdown list.
 You can choose between Read/Write, Read-only, and Write-only permissions.